minio/docs/source/reference/minio-mc/mc-ilm-edit.rst

    - :mc-cmd:`~mc ilm edit --expired-object-delete-marker`

 .. mc-cmd:: --expired-object-delete-marker
+   :optional:

-   *Optional* Specify this option to direct MinIO to remove delete markers for objects with no remaining object versions.
+   Specify this option to direct MinIO to remove delete markers for objects with no remaining object versions.
 Specifically, the delete marker is the *only* remaining "version" of the given object.